 The Real Reason You Can’t Bring Water Bottles Through Airport Security

 Travelers already tired and weary from long spells sitting on planes and standing in gate lines can still muster up enough energy to grumble about restrictive airport security measures.
-Shoes and belts have to come off.
-Laptops are slid out from their cases.
+Shoes and belts have to come off (unless you have TSA PreCheck).
+Laptops are slid out from their cases (again, for those without PreCheck).
 Unopened bottles of water are tossed in waste bins.

 For a mode of transportation that can cause dehydration, not allowing water bottles through security is particularly grating.
 The directive was put in place by the Transportation Security Administration (TSA) in 2006.
 TSA agents and passengers are expected to follow the “3-1-1” rule for liquids.
 Those boarding planes can carry 3.4 ounces of liquid per container in a 1-quart bag, with one bag per passenger.
 While the rule has lent itself to criticism and ridicule, intelligence agencies believe they had—and continue to have—a very good reason for instituting it.

-In the new Netflix series Terrorism Close Calls, former Central Intelligence Agency (CIA) officials go on record with details of a number of potentially catastrophic attempts to target civilians that were thwarted by law enforcement.
+In the 2018 Netflix series Terrorism Close Calls, former Central Intelligence Agency (CIA) officials go on record with details of a number of potentially catastrophic attempts to target civilians that were thwarted by law enforcement.
 Among those individuals contributing to the show is Steve Hersem, the former deputy director of the CIA’s Community HUMINT (Human Intelligence) Division.
-Hersem tells Mental Floss that the liquids ban has roots in two separate terrorist plots.
+In 2018, Hersem told Mental Floss that the liquids ban has roots in two separate terrorist plots.

 But why allow a little over 3 ounces?
 According to the TSA, limiting containers to what can fit inside a quart-size bag prevents what former TSA administrator Kip Hawley once called a “critical diameter” to blow anything up.
 The size of the container precludes enough of a potentially explosive liquid from being carried on board.